-This movie surprisingly was given 7.0/10 stars on IMDb and I am not liking that.
-First of all, the chick who is trying to get a plastic surgery is annoying from the beginning to end, Brad Pitt did a very good job playing a dumb character who is also second to none for being annoying.
-Brad, here, was totally different from the character in Angelina Jolie’s movie, By the Sea; that is explainable and understandable considering the fact he’s an actor.
-Anyway, this movie did not strike me as interesting in any way, and I do not recommend it.
+This movie surprisingly was given 7.0/10 stars on IMDb, and I am not liking that.
+First of all, the chick who is trying to get plastic surgery is annoying from the beginning to end, Brad Pitt did an excellent job playing a dumb character who is also second to none for being annoying.
+Brad, here, was entirely different from the role in Angelina Jolie’s movie, By the Sea; that is explainable and understandable considering the fact he’s an actor.
+Anyway, this movie did not strike me as attractive in any way, and I do not recommend it.

 - Heaven Knows What (2014)